gertie-sheshe/frontend-principles/README.md

 - Tooltip icons are visually distinct from content and/or data.
 - Tooltip icons have less color and contrast than the content they describe.

+#### 3. Presentation
+a.
+General
+- Most common devices, browsers and screen resolutions are supported.
+- There is no horizontal scrolling on any device, browser or screen resolution.
+- Page layouts are consistent across the whole website.
+- The order of information matches user expectations.
+- Modal or pop-up windows are used only when strict focus is necessary for the user.
+- There is no distracting blinking, flashing, or animation.
+- Users can control layout and text size via the browser.
+- Users are adequately supported according to their level of expertise (e.g. shortcuts to forms for expert users, wizards for novice users).
+- Visual styles are consistent throughout the application or site.
+- Frequently used tasks are readily available and well supported (e.g. shortcuts).
+- Visual metaphors used will be understood by both casual and expert users.